MileHacker Logo

 Seasonal Weather Focus

 The ideal timing for specific activities often relates to the season.
 For general sightseeing and enjoying border views, May-June and September-October present comfortable weather and good visibility.
 Yalu River cruises operate best from May to October, taking advantage of the milder conditions.
 Hiking and other outdoor activities are most pleasant during spring and autumn.
-If seeking winter vistas and potential ice festivals, plan your visit between December and February, remembering to wear clothes warmly.
+If seeking winter vistas and potential ice festivals, plan your visit between December and February, remembering to dress warmly.

 Budget Traveler